geojaz/ro-intro-to-kops-blog/README.md

 There are 2 steps to creating kubernetes clusters with kops in the ReactiveOps style.

-1) Configure the VPC (we use Terraform, but there are other great options to do this as well)
+1. Configure the VPC (we use Terraform, but there are other great options to do this as well)
-2) Let kops do everything else
+2. Let kops do everything else
-   a.
-Use kops to layer in additional networking resources in the same VPC
+   - Use kops to layer in additional networking resources in the same VPC
-   b.
-Use kops to launch the instances that make up your cluster, let it come up, verify it works!
+   - Use kops to launch the instances that make up your cluster, let it come up, verify it works!

 Step 1:
 VPC Configuration-